El Centro Legal Projects

 CARECEN (Central American Resource Center)

-Clinic Chairs:
+Project Chairs:

 Confidentiality Notice: Confidential information received via email is not subject to lawyer-client confidentiality.

-• Veterans Clinic
+• Veterans Project

 Veterans have made immeasurable sacrifices while serving our country, often enduring significant trauma in the process.
 Despite their sacrifice, the government often fails to provide veterans with the protection and care they were promised.
 UCLA Law students have the unique opportunity to give back to those who have served our country while honing valuable advocacy skills by joining LAFLA’s Veterans Justice Center on two distinct projects.
 Students can contribute to general intake on the second and fourth Tuesday of each month.
 There, students will be exposed to a wide variety of legal issues (including VA benefits, housing, military discharges, and more) and will develop their interviewing skills through client interactions.
 Students can also contribute to the expungement project each Thursday to assist veterans in clearing their criminal records and removing barriers to employment and secure housing.
 Through this project, students will have the opportunity to gather evidence from criminal records, draft declarations, and prepare expungement applications all while making a meaningful impact on veterans' lives.